What is the Scope of MBA in India?

 Advantages of Online MBA Programmes

-What are the advantages of online MBA programmes?
+What are the advantages of online MBA programs?
 Is an online MBA worth it?
 Below are some of the benefits that you can look into to pursue an online MBA in any specialisation:

 1. Flexibility and Convenience